WannaCry Scenario: Hospital Emergency

 • Type Effectiveness: Highly effective against WannaCry Ransomware specifically; elegant solution for this variant but doesn’t address all worm characteristics.

-• Option C: Patient Care Priority with Selective Isolation - Focus on protecting emergency department and ICU systems through targeted network isolation, allow worm to continue spreading in administrative areas temporarily while prioritizing patient safety.
+• Option C: Patient Care Priority with Selective Isolation - Focus on protecting Emergency Department and ICU systems through targeted network isolation, allow worm to continue spreading in administrative areas temporarily while prioritizing patient safety.

 • Pros: Maintains life-critical patient care capabilities; targeted approach minimizes operational disruption; clear patient safety prioritization.